diresh-shrestha/diresh.io/README.md

 My personal portfolio website with an integrated blog published on [diresh.io](https://www.diresh.io/).
 This is the first website I have ever built and it will be under constant development.
 If you have any suggestions or advice, I am open to all of them!

-# Motivation

-I have been learning web development for the past few months on my spare time, and I had just finished learning React.
-I wanted to build a static website using what I had learned but I didn't know what.
-So, I thought I'd build my own personal website using [Gatsby](https://www.gatsbyjs.com/).
-I learned more in the process of building this than I had in the past few months.

 ## Build Status

 [![Netlify Status](https://api.netlify.com/api/v1/badges/01f70e68-28e3-4108-9455-9dd79d80fb75/deploy-status)](https://app.netlify.com/sites/direshio/deploys)